Last Updated on November 20, 2023

 Given that the risks of RFE are case-specific, please consult with your immigration counsel to assess risks based on particular and unique circumstances.

 Over the last few years, USCIS has provided some information on the most common types of H-1B RFEs.
 According to them, the most common types of H-1B RFEs are:

 - Employer-Employee Relationship

 - Maintenance of Status

-For more information on these types of RFEs and how to respond to an RFE for an H-1B petition, view the embedded webinar recording.
+For more information on how to respond to an RFE for an H-1B petition, click here.

 Practice Pointers to Steer Clear of RFEs